Without our nation’s veterans, America wouldn't be the great

 beliefs, this award is for them

 HOW TO SUBMIT A NOMINATION:

-Step 2: Complete the VFW Smart/Maher National Citizenship Education Teacher Award nomination form.
+the Smart/Maher VFW National Citizenship Education Teacher Award nomination form.

-Step 3: Submit the nomination form along with your explanation to your local VFW Post by November 1st.
+the nomination form along with your explanation to your local VFW Post by February 15.

 HOW THE CONTEST WORKS:

 on the nominees submitted, VFW's local chapters - called Posts - will recognize

 one outstanding teacher in grades K-5, 6-8 and 9-12.
 Posts then submit their